bunkerity/bunkerweb/docs/web-ui.md

     - `MAX_WORKERS` : the number of workers used by the web UI (default is the number of CPUs).
     - `MAX_THREADS` : the number of threads used by the web UI (default is `MAX_WORKERS` * 2).
     - `FORWARDED_ALLOW_IPS` : a list of IP addresses or networks that are allowed to be used in the `X-Forwarded-For` header (default is `*` in **Docker images** and `127.0.0.1` on **Linux installations**).
+    - `CHECK_PRIVATE_IP` : set it to `yes` to not disconnect users that have their IP address changed during a session if they are in a private network (default is `yes`).
+(Non-private IP addresses are always checked).

     The web UI will use these variables to authenticate you and handle the 2FA feature.